How my books blog changed my life

-I had the goal of reading and reviewing a book each week for a year.
-I didn’t meet my goal, but the project was still a success
+I set the goal of reading and reviewing a book each week for a year.
+I didn’t meet the goal, but my life was vastly improved

 I started in January, and things went well for about 9 weeks.

-It was easy for a while.
-But by April, I was falling woefully behind on the blogging schedule I had planned to stick to, come hell or high water.
+It was fun and easy for a month.
+But by April, I was falling woefully behind on the blogging schedule I’d planned for my blog.
+And I wasn’t looking forward to working on it.
+Not good!

 I failed … not!